bpark1223/Network-Traffic-Analysis-with-Wireshark/README.md

 # Network-Traffic-Analysis-with-Wireshark
 <p>Network traffic analysis is a crucial part of cybersecurity.
-Wireshark is a popular network protocol analyzer used to capture and analyze network traffic, which I will do in this project. </p>
+Wireshark is a popular network protocol analyzer used to capture and analyze network traffic, which I will do in this project.
+I will also configure display and capture filters </p>
 <h2>Utilities Used</h2>
 </p>- Ubuntu </p>
 </p>- UTM VM setup </p>